 Time to hire

 Time to hire is a recruitment metric that measures the number of days it takes from when a candidate is approached to when they accept the job offer.
 This is not to be confused with the time to fill metric.
 The main difference between the two is that the time to fill starts when the job vacancy request is approved by the company while the time to hire starts when a candidate applies for the job.
 Reducing your time to hire means cutting out unnecessary long procedures for screening and assessing applications.
-When you take too long, theres a huge possibility of potential candidates being won over by competitors
+When you take too long, there’s a huge possibility of potential candidates being won over by competitors

-Application completion rate
+Applicants completion rate

 The application completion rate metric will show you how many candidates are stopping halfway or giving up on completing the application process.
-When your completion rate is low, its an indication that something within your application system is difficult or confusing.
+When your completion rate is low, it's an indication that something within your application system is difficult or confusing.
 You can identify this issue and optimize your application system to increase your completion rates.

 Applicants per opening